Jan3385/VoxaEngine/README.md

 - `libglew-dev` or `glew`
 - `libgl1-mesa-dev` & `libgl-dev` or `mesa`

+(All commands are inside the *PROJECT* folder)
+To prepare the project for compilation run:

+`cmake -S . -B build -G "Ninja" -DCMAKE_TOOLCHAIN_FILE="PATH/TO/VCPKG/CMAKE/vcpkg.cmake"`

-To compile run following in the project folder:
+Afterwards run following to set the release preset:

 `cmake --preset release`

-to select a build preset.
-Afterwards run

-`cmake -S . -B build -G "Ninja" -DCMAKE_TOOLCHAIN_FILE="PATH/TO/VCPKG/CMAKE/vcpkg.cmake"`

-to set up cmake and prepare it to build.
-To finish building the project run
+Build the project into executable binaries with:

 `cmake --build build`

-in the project folder.

-After that, run `VoxaEngine` inside the build folder.
+After that, run `VoxaEngine` inside the *build* folder.

 # Controls